wojtek-rz/wojtek-rz.github.io/content/post/c/index.md

 1. `int val = (*f)(a, b)` - `f` is a pointer to a function that takes two arguments and returns an int
 2. `int val = *(f(a, b))` - `f` is a function that returns a pointer to an int

-For people somewhat familiar with C syntax, it's clear that the first interpretation is correct.
+For people somewhat familiar with C syntax, it's clear that the second interpretation is the correct one.
 Again, the `()` (left operator) has higher precedence than `*` (right operator).

 In summary, the pointer operator `*` has lower precedence than both `[]` and `()`.